Slow Down for Neighborhood Safety

 (Creates ice ridges that can damage other vehicles and create dangerous conditions for pedestrians.)

-Residents can request a temporary street parking pass online, at least 24 hours in advance.
+Residents can request and print a temporary street parking pass online (limited to three days).

 9-1-3: PARKING AND STOPPING: